 The mansion was constructed in 1871 as the official residence of Missouri's first family.
-The state's first family invites you to tour their home to see its beautiful architecture and period furniture, and to learn the history of many of the state's great governors.
+The state's first family invites you to tour their home to see its beautiful architecture, the period furniture and to learn the history of many of the state's governors.

-From March-May, public, guided tours of the first floor are conducted every Tuesday, Wednesday and Thursday from 10 a.m. to noon and 1 p.m. to 3 p.m.
-Go to the tours page of the mansion's website to schedule a tour.
+March-May, guided tours of the first floor are conducted every Tuesday, Wednesday, and Thursday, 10 a.m. to noon and 1 p.m. to 3 p.m.
+Go to the tours page of the Mansion's website to schedule a tour.
+Cameras are allowed.

-From January-February and June-November, tours are Tuesdays and Thursdays, from 10 a.m.-noon and 1 p.m.-3 p.m.
+January-February and June-November, tours are Tuesdays and Thursdays only, from 10 a.m.-noon and 1 p.m.-3 p.m.

 Tours last 20 to 30 minutes.

-Packages, including backpacks, food or beverages, including water bottles, and chewing gum are not allowed on the grounds or inside the mansion.
+Packages, including backpacks, food, beverages (including water bottles) and chewing gum are not allowed on the grounds or inside the Mansion.